-Cloud-based accounting software that can transfer transactions automatically from bank accounts has taken much of the time-consuming work out of bookkeeping.
+Cloud-based small business accounting software that can transfer transactions automatically from bank accounts has taken much of the time-consuming work out of bookkeeping.

-Are you interested in learning more about popular accounting software in the US?
+Are you interested in learning more about popular accounting solutions?
 Check out our article on the best small business accounting software.

 Accounting Industry Statistics

-More than 50% of the US revenue ($66 billion) was generated by the four largest accounting firms.
+Nearly 65% of the US revenue ($86 billion) was generated by the four largest accounting firms.

 Smaller firms can often provide a quicker path to becoming a partner.